 To unregister with epmd, simply close the returned descriptor.
-See also ei_unpublish().
+Do not use ei_unpublish(), which is deprecated anyway.

 On success, the functions return a descriptor connecting the calling process to epmd.
 On failure, they return -1 and set erl_errno to EIO.